opencv/opencv/doc/tutorials/gapi/face_beautification/face_beautification.markdown

 ## Running the streaming pipeline {#gapi_fb_running}

-In order to run the G-API streaminmg pipeline, all we need is to specify the input video source, call `cv::GStreamingCompiled::start()`, and then fetch the pipeline processing results:
+In order to run the G-API streaming pipeline, all we need is to specify the input video source, call `cv::GStreamingCompiled::start()`, and then fetch the pipeline processing results: